-• Research modules: These modules are exclusively research-based, and the modules are defined on an individual basis - depending on the research profile of the respective master student.
+- Research modules: These modules are exclusively research-based, and the modules are defined on an individual basis depending on the research profile of the respective master student.
 The student can either take part in ongoing research or can be trained in a specific scientific method (e.g. a specific analytical method).
-At JLU students select three research modules during the second year: two in-depth research modules in materials science-oriented chemistry and physics, one specialisation research module for preparing their Master thesis.

-In accordance with the European Credit Transfer System (ECTS), the volume of learning activities (workload) required for achieving the Master's degree in material science equals 120 CP (ECTS Credit Points), i.e. 30 CP per semester / 60 CP per year.
+At JLU2 students select three research modules during the second year: two in-depth research modules in materials science-oriented chemistry and physics, one specialisation research module for preparing their Master thesis.
+Additionally, they follow their own interests by choosing 2 optional lecture- and/or research-based modules (6 CP each). - In accordance with the European Credit Transfer System (ECTS), the volume of learning activities (workload) required for achieving the Master's degree in material science equals 120 CP (ECTS Credit Points), i.e. 30 CP per semester / 60 CP per year.
 1 CP is equivalent to an average working time of 30 hours.
 This includes contact time at which students have to be present at lectures, seminars, tutorials, practical work etc. and time for preparation and post-processing.
-Finally, this also includes time for self-study and examinations.

-Each first year lecture-based module comprises 6 CP corresponding to 180 hours working time.
+Finally, this also includes time for self-study and examinations. - Each first year lecture-based module comprises 6 CP corresponding to 180 hours working time.
 The second year research modules comprise 10 CP each (i.e. 300 h).
 Preparing and defending the Master's thesis is equivalent to 30 CP (i.e. 900 h / 22 weeks).